prussell21/sparkify-user-churn/docs/index.md

 Test accuracy: 0.8148
 ```
 Validation set accuracy remained the same after cross validation in this case.
-Due to the low number of users in the sparkify sample set it appears that the random forest classifier was unable to improve.
+Due to the low number of users in the Sparkify sample set it appears that the random forest classifier was unable to improve.
 The difference in maxDepth and numTrees did not effect its accuracy.

 ##### Gradient Boosted Trees
 ```